trozware/troznet/content/post/2024/swiftui-mac-2024.md

 So overall, not great yet.
 Old technology and a flawed implementation.
 One of the points Apple people made at WWDC 2024 was that these code tools would be trained on the latest Apple APIs.
 This is not the case here, but I'm still running a beta, so I'll give them the benefit of the doubt for now.
 I'll definitely be keeping an eye on this feature and hope to be able to make good use of it in the future.

 Before I move on from Xcode, there's one more feature I want to mention and that's the new options for creating a new file.
 If you press **Command-N**, you get the file template chooser, just as before.
 But now there are other possibilities.
 You can use the **File** menu or right-click in the Project navigator to add a new empty file, but the one I like best is the ability to make new files from the clipboard.
 I don't know about you, but when I'm working on a SwiftUI project, I'll often have more than one view in a file, especially if I've created views by extracting subviews.
-Later on, I'll want the view to have it's own file.
+Later on, I'll want the view to have its own file.

 I had a view called `MeshBackground` which didn't have its own file, so I selected the entire struct and pressed **Command-X** to cut it out.
 Then both the contextual menu and the **File -> New** menu offered **New "Meshbackground.swift" from Clipboard**.
 When I selected this, it added the file, named it and pasted in my struct.
 The only thing I had to do was to add the `import SwiftUI` statement at the top of the new file.
 I think it could have been smart enough to work this one out, but maybe later.